 Marking consumer packages

-Items which are handled at a store’s checkout are barcoded so that the item number can be quickly and easily read.
-Using the item number, prices and the item name are fetched from the store’s article database and printed on the receipt.
-The item number is also a requirement for collecting reliable sales statistics for, for example, purchasing decisions, profitability follow-up and shelf space planning.
+Items handled at a store's checkout are barcoded so that the item number can be read quickly and easily.
+Using the item number, the name of the item and its price are fetched from the store's article database and printed on the receipt.
+The item number is also used to collect reliable sales statistics for purchasing decisions, profitability follow-up, and shelf space planning.

 Item numbers and barcodes for consumer packages